Granadilla

 GRANADILLA’S BUSINESS SOLUTION

 One successful micro-enterprise in Granadilla is a grain and agricultural store.
 Because the surrounding communities are economically dependent upon agriculture, the store provides a sustainable method for them to buy and sell their own seeds, fertilizers, supplies, and crops.
-Producers benefit from this business because they often cannot transport their own crops to the nearest market and have to sell it to middle men at artificially low prices.
+Producers benefit from this business because they often cannot transport their own crops to the nearest market and have to sell them to middlemen at artificially low prices.
 Consumers benefit as well because they usually have to travel to the nearest town to buy fertilizers, pesticides, seeds, and other supplies.

 Granadilla is also hoping to start a bakery with the support of Global Brigades.
 With this business, they aim to provide steady incomes and job opportunities to several women in the community.

-VOLUNTEERS IN THE GRANADILLA:
+BUSINESS VOLUNTEERS IN THE GRANADILLA:

 Chapter Date # Of Volunteers Chapter Date # Of Volunteers